Full quantum theory of nonequilibrium phonon condensation and phase transition

-Though Fr\"ohlich's theory of nonequilibrium condensation dates back more than half a century ago, quantum and statistical properties of the system near the transition remain largely unknown.
-The rate equations in Fr\"ohlich's reasoning were constructed heuristically by requiring a Bose-Einstein distribution of the phonons in the absence of energy sources \cite{frohlich1968bose,frohlich1968long}.
-It does not provide information on how systems behave during transitions to condensates.
-The microscopic theory was formulated by Wu and Austin through the quantum Hamiltonian and finite-temperature Green's function techniques \cite{wu1977bose,wu1978bose,wu1978cooperative,wu1981frohlich}.
-They concluded the same rate equations and confirmed the possibility of detecting the phonon condensation in biological systems even at room temperature.
-The rate equations suggest the emergence of the cooperative self-organization when the input energy is high and the chemical potential approaches the lowest phonon energy in the branch of vibrational modes \cite{wu1978cooperative,preto2017semi}, while leaving certain essential questions pertaining to the properties of the transition unanswered.
-In this Letter, we study the statistics of the phonons with an explicit aim to reveal the transition behavior of the Fr\"ohlich condensate and the statistics near the transition.
-We show for the first time the analytical proof of the transition behavior of the condensate.
-The common lore for predicting the feature of Fr\"ohlich condensate is to make an analogy of the BEC.
-Nonetheless, \textit{a priori} assumptions of the condensate according to the BEC should be carefully scrutinized.
-As pointed out in Ref.~\cite{zhang2019quantum}, Fr\"ohlich condensation is a different nonequilibrium phenomenon whose mechanism is more suitably compared to that of a single mode maser rather than the atomic BEC.
-Besides, the calculation in \cite{zhang2019quantum} using a classical pumping field shows a continuous crossover between the two phases.
-Tough some critical pump strength can be defined artificially as an reference scale at which the external input is roughly strong enough to generate the condensate, there is no qualitative distinction across the two phases.
-On the other hand, recent experiments using BSA proteins have indicated not only the existence of the collective oscillations of the biomolecules but also a sign of nonequilibrium phase transition when a control parameter exceeds a critical threshold value \cite{nardecchia2018out}.
-Like many researches on Fr\"ohlich condensate, the analysis in Ref.~\cite{nardecchia2018out} also adopts a semi-classical method approximated by dequantizing the Wu-Ausin Hamiltonian to obtain the classical equations of motion.
-However, such treatment renders the analysis nearly intractable and difficult to retrieve information.
+Though the theory of Fr\"ohlich condensation dates back half a century ago, little was known regarding its quantum and statistical properties near the transition.
+The common lore for predicting the feature of Fr\"ohlich condensate is to make an analogy of the atomic BEC \cite{frohlich1968long,frohlich1968bose,frohlich1970long,Frohlich1988}.
+However, this \textit{a priori} assumption should be carefully scrutinized as Fr\"ohlich condensation is intrinsically an out-of-equilibrium phenomenon whose mechanism is more suitably compared to that of a single mode maser, of which the quantum properties and phase transitions are intensively studied \cite{rice1994photon,scully1966quantum,scully1967quantum,scully1999condensation,degiorgio1970analogy,graham1970laserlight,zhang2019quantum,zhang2021quantum}.
+The first investigation of the quantum statistics of the condensate was done in Ref.~\cite{zhang2019quantum} where the system and the bath are modeled by quantum oscillators and the external pump is treated classically.
+The calculation in \cite{zhang2019quantum} shows a continuous crossover between the two phases--the normal phase with almost no condensate and the condensate phase.
+Tough some critical pump strength can be defined artificially as an reference scale at which the external input is roughly strong enough to generate the condensate, there is no qualitative distinction across the two ``phases".
+On the other hand, recent experiments using BSA proteins have indicated not only the existence of the collective oscillations of the biomolecules but also a sign of a sharp transition when the control parameter exceeds certain critical threshold value \cite{nardecchia2018out,reimers2009weak}.
+Like many studies on Fr\"ohlich condensate, the analysis in Ref.~\cite{nardecchia2018out} adopts a semi-classical method \cite{jauslin2010dynamics,preto2017semi}.
+They proceeded by dequantizing the Wu-Ausin Hamiltonian to obtain the classical equations of motion.
+However, such treatment renders the analysis nearly intractable and difficult to retrieve further information beyond the dynamics of mean values \cite{jauslin2010dynamics}.